What Are Marijuana Terpenes?

 From the plant’s perspective, terpenes provide it with natural protection from bacteria, fungus, insects and other environmental threats.
 From our perspective, terpenes have health-giving effects, in cannabis and other plants as well.

-Over 140 terpenes have been identified in cannabis and besides giving each marijuana strain its unique aroma and flavor, these organic hydrocarbons also play an important role in how a given strain makes you feel and the health-giving qualities of the plant.
+Over 140 terpenes have been identified in cannabis.
+Besides giving each marijuana strain its unique aroma and flavor, these organic hydrocarbons also play an important role in how a given strain makes you feel.
+Terpenes also are integral to the health-giving qualities of the plant.

-Terpenes interact with cannabinoids and are integral to what scientists call “the entourage effect” of whole plant medicine.
-This essentially means that the sum of the cannabis plant’s parts is greater than any individual cannabinoid (such as CBD or THC) or terpene.
-The power of the entourage effect is one reason why I personally favor whole plant medicine and use it in making my edibles and topicals.
+Marijuana terpenes interact with cannabinoids and are integral to what scientists call “the entourage effect” of whole plant medicine.
+This essentially means that the sum of the cannabis plant's parts is greater than any individual cannabinoid (such as CBD or THC) or terpene.
+The power of the entourage effect in cannabis is one reason why I personally favor whole plant medicine and use it in making my edibles and topicals.